Called to the bar in 2013, Kathryn has an established practice specialising in prosecuting and defending in all aspects of Crime and Regulatory Law.

 R. v.
 D (2022) Kathryn defended a 73-year-old man charged with multiple counts of rape and sexual assault of his wife of 35 years.
 The case involved lengthy cross examination of the complainant about sensitive issues.

 R. v.
 Ramon (2021) Kathryn successfully defended a man charged with offences of sexual assault in the context of a carer providing care to a vulnerable adult.

 R. v.
 Michael Martin and Others (2019) – Kathryn was led in this case defending the first defendant in a complex Money Laundering case involving lengthy legal argument about the lawfulness of search warrants and surveillance evidence.

 Surrey County Council v.
 Piercy (2019) – Kathryn successfully prosecuted a farmer for breaches of the Animal By-Product (Enforcement) Regulations.

 R. v.
-Fuhsa and Totraku (2019) – Kathryn defended in a case involving the production of cannabis with approximately £300,000 worth of cannabis and issues surrounding human trafficking and modern slavery.
+Fuhsa and Totraku (2019) – Kathryn defended in a case involving the production of cannabis with approximately £300,000 worth of cannabis with issues surrounding human trafficking and modern slavery.

 Swansea Council v.
 T J Morris Ltd (t/a Home Bargains) (2019) – Kathryn successfully prosecuted Home Bargains for selling knives to underage customers following an abuse of process argument.

 R. v.
-Riley & Scott (2018) – Kathryn represented two nurses charged with ill-treatment and willful neglect of an elderly patient in a well known Swansea hospital.
+Riley & Scott (2018) – Kathryn represented two nurses charged with ill-treatment and wilful neglect of an elderly patient in a well-known Swansea hospital.
 Following a trial at Swansea Crown Court both nurses were acquitted.

 Swansea County Council v.
 Rees (2018) – Kathryn prosecuted a defendant who was running a fraudulent car sales business.
 Legal argument followed in the Proceeds of Crime Act Application where the defendant had millions of pounds running through his accounts.